 Quintessential English countryside

 Our Cotswolds tour takes you on a journey through rolling green hills, charming stone cottages, babbling brooks and flora and fauna in abundance .
 The perfect day trip from London, the Cotswolds is home to some of the most beautiful countryside in all of England.
 We cross from the Northern to the Southern Cotswolds on our tour with a chance to stop, explore and enjoy some of the scenery up close.
 Take the small back roads through some of the Cotswolds most charming villages that the big buses can’t.
-Our stops typically include the small town of Stow-on-the-Wold and the village described as “the most beautiful village in England” – Bibury where you will be able to visit perhaps the most famous row of stone cottages in England – the 14th century stone cottages of Arlington Row.
+Our stops typically include the charming small town of Stow-on-the-Wold and the village described as “the most beautiful village in England” – Bibury - where you will be able to admire the most famous row of stone cottages in England – the 14th century stone cottages of Arlington Row.

 Our first pick up is on the corner of Belvedere Road and Chicheley Street, SE1 7PB.
 This is the bus pick up and drop off point for the London Eye.
 This is in the Waterloo area and a short walk from both Waterloo and Westminster Stations.
 Your bus and guide will normally arrive 5-10 minutes before departure.
 Look out for a small white bus with “The English Bus” written on the side.
 A prompt departure is essential so please arrive in plenty of time.
 See more about the departure point HERE